Blepharoplasty Eyelid Surgery in Newcastle, Maitland & Hunter Valley Australia

 Potential Risks and Complications

 Like any surgical procedure, blepharoplasty carries potential risks and complications.
 It is important for patients to understand these risks before deciding to undergo surgery.
-Risks associated with eyelid surgery include infection, scarring, bleeding, vision changes, and incomplete eyelid closure.
-Although some scarring is inevitable, it is usually barely noticeable once healed.
+Risks associated with eyelid surgery include infection, scarring, bleeding, changes in vision, and incomplete eyelid closure.

 Read our complete article on the risks associated with eyelid surgery (blepharoplasty): Upper Eyelid Surgery (Blepharoplasty) Risks

-Blepharoplasty is most commonly associated with adults who notice changes around their eyes over time.
-The ideal age for eyelid surgery is generally someone in the 40s or older, although people in their 30s or even 20s may qualify if hereditary factors are present.
-Individuals with inherited eyelid concerns may consider blepharoplasty earlier.
+Blepharoplasty is most commonly associated with adults who notice changes around their eyes over as they age.
+Though people in their 30s or even 20s may qualify if hereditary factors are present, the ideal age for eyelid surgery is generally someone over the age of 40.

-This procedure can aleviate upper eyelid droop, which can affect daily tasks such as driving and reading.
+This procedure can alleviate upper eyelid ptosis, which can affect daily tasks such as driving and reading.
 Functional problems necessitating corrective eyelid surgery can arise from ageing, cancer, trauma, birth defects, and complications from previous surgeries.
-Candidates for blepharoplasty often exhibit characteristics like excess skin, ptotic eyelids, wrinkled skin, loss of the upper eyelid crease, puffiness, and excess fat.
+Candidates for blepharoplasty often exhibit characteristics like excess skin, ptotic eyelids, wrinkled skin, loss of upper eyelid creasing, and puffiness.

-Before undergoing eyelid surgery, patients need to disclose any history of eye issues such as glaucoma or dry eye.
+Before undergoing eyelid surgery, patients should disclose any history of eye issues, such as glaucoma or dry eye.
 Surgeons will assess any potential risks related to the patient’s medical history and how these could impact the surgery.

 Private health insurance can help lower out-of-pocket expenses for eyelid surgery if the procedure is deemed necessary.
 Insurance coverage often requires documented evidence of the medical necessity of the procedure.
 Patients should openly discuss their complete medical history with their surgeon before eyelid surgery.